cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 This chapter lists the enhancements and the bug fixes in CrypTool 1.4.31, which have been added since CrypTool 1.4.30.

-Version 1.4.31 is released simultaneously in 6 of 7 (xxx) languages.
+Version 1.4.31 is released simultaneously in 6 of 7 languages.
 Greek will follow.

 a) Developer-relevant changes (more technically oriented):